-The applications for the 2017 bursaries intakes have been closed.
-No late applications will be taken until the next opening / advertisements for the 2018 intakes.
-The opportunities for bursaries are advertised annually towards the beginning of the third quarter through print media, i.e. the national newspapers and on this website.
+The advertisement for the 2019 intake is closed.
+No late applications will be considered.
+The bursaries' opportunities are advertised through the national newspapers and on this website.
 The departmental recruitment and selection processes apply.

 The department offers bursaries to previously disadvantage South African citizens; the purpose of the programme is to establish an effective system for continuous development of qualified candidates for future appointments and mobility in both the public and private sector.

 The Department of Environmental Affairs’ (DEA) programme seeks to achieve the following objectives:

 - Develop a culture of high quality lifelong learning within Department of Environmental Affairs